 See Bonsai plants for sale in the gift shop ~ these Bonsai are carefully crafted by the Fort Wayne Bonsai Club for sale at the Conservatory.
 You also may learn more about Bonsai at the club’s annual spring and fall shows at the Conservatory.

 Explore a forest of miniature trees carefully trained and pruned by members of our local bonsai club.
 Elms, maples, junipers and other familiar plants look just like their outdoor cousins – but a fraction of their size!
-The club also grows tropical bonsai that don’t need special winter treatment.
-Learn about the fascinating hobby or just enjoy “a stroll in the miniature forest.”
+The club also grows tropical bonsai.
+Learn about the fascinating hobby or just enjoy “a stroll in the forest.”
 Bonsai pots and young plants will be available to purchase.
+All guests visiting this day will get a special discount for admission to the Bonsai Show and Conservatory gardens: $3/adult, $2/child, Free for ages 2 and under.
+For more information, call (260) 427-6440.
 Sponsored by the Fort Wayne Bonsai Club.
-Enjoy a special discount on admission for the gardens and bonsai show, only $3/adult, $2/child.
-Children age 2 and under free.

 Bonsai ~ The Art and Science of Illusion